 CI/CD & Automation

-Developed and maintained smoketest pipelines and Jenkins nodes to automate software validation and ensure nightly build reliability.
+Enhanced Jenkins smoketest pipelines and associated nodes, ensuring comprehensive software validation and nightly build reliability.

 Builds & Dockerization

-Used Docker to standardize Oneparking builds, enable faster debugging, and streamline internal and customer deliveries.
+Utilized Docker to standardize OneParking builds, accelerate debugging, and streamline deliveries to internal and OEM teams.

 HIL Validation & Bench Setup

-Built and maintained integration HIL benches across multiple regions; authored setup scripts and GitHub repos for environment deployment.
+Built and maintained integration Hardware-in-the-Loop (HIL) benches across multiple regions, authoring setup scripts and shared GitHub repositories for consistent environment deployment and replication.

-Led runtime optimization for STLA NRCS & Parking, reducing CPU utilization from 97% to 84%, enabling new features like trailer assist and improving front-line rendering.
+Led runtime optimization topics for NRCS & Parking ECUs, decreasing CPU utilization from 97% to 84%, enabling new ADAS features such as trailer assist and significantly improving rendering.

 Remote Testing Infrastructure

-Designed and deployed remote bench setups during COVID using Python scripts to control power supplies, USS boxes, and Vector hardware — enabling remote flashing and validation across global teams.
+Deployed remote testing infrastructure during COVID, utilizing Python scripting to control power supplies, USS boxes, and Vector hardware, thereby enabling remote flashing and validation for distributed global teams.

 Code Quality & Compliance

-Integrated Coverity into CI pipelines to ensure MISRA compliance across Oneparking modules.
+supported Coverity integration to ensure MISRA compliance across OneParking modules.

-Led keyword scan efforts to guarantee customer-specific feature configuration in all software builds.
+Led keyword scan efforts to guarantee customer-specific feature configuration and software build integrity.

 Collaboration & Release Management

-Worked closely with system engineers, function owners, and test teams to validate requirements and support vehicle testing.
+Collaborated closely with system engineers, function owners, and validation teams to support requirement verification and achieve release readiness.

-Resolved build issues under tight deadlines and managed timely releases to driving and validation teams.
+Proactively resolved critical build issues under tight deadlines and managed timely software releases to driving and validation teams.

-Maintained integration documentation, release notes, and change logs for traceability and future debugging.
+Maintained comprehensive integration documentation, release notes, and change logs for enhanced traceability and debugging efficiency.

 STLA NRCS and Parking Project